 CLICK HERE to preview the Spring Break Schedule.

 >Summer 2016 Program Registration will begin May 2, 2016; Summer Programs will run June 13 through July 29, 2016.

 To schedule a tour (not a class), call us at 972.292.6350

 Frisco Fire SafetyTown offers FREE safety education programs during both FISD spring break and the summer break.
 We offer a wide range of safety topics for children in kindergarten through fifth grade.
 Programs include a short classroom presentation, a hands-on activity and bike time in the village.
 We have a fleet of children's bikes, some with training wheels.
-Adults are required to accompany each child.

 The topics taught during spring break and summer may include one or more of the following:

 Basic First Aid -- Children will learn basic methods of applying first aid - from removing a bee's stinger to making a first aid kit.
 Children will acquire skills to use in most minor emergencies.

 Outdoor Safety -- Children will learn to identify outdoor hazards as well as the appropriate action to take if they encounter hazards.

 Home & Life Safety -- Students are told about the injuries that most often occur inside the home.
 They will learn how to recognize potential hazards as well as how to prevent accidents.